-The 22 hectares in El Horcajo are organically grown and all wines are fermented with native yeasts except for the two entry-level white and rosé Ercavio.
+The 22 hectares in El Horcajo are organically and manually grown.
 Other grapes are sourced form very old vineyards owned by locals and grown on a steppe landscape of wide horizons also dotted with cereal and olive groves.

 La Plazuela (around €36 in Spain, 6,000 bottles) is their top red.
 A blend of Cencibel and Garnacha Tintorera (Alicante Bouschet), the percentage of each grape can vary from one vintage to another.
 The wine is named after the old family bodega located in the village’s main square (plaza) where the wine is aged next to the old tinajas and casks.